F5Networks/f5-declarative-onboarding/docs/declarations/bigiq-examples.rst

 Onboarding a BIG-IP in AWS via BIG-IQ
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In this example, we onboard a BIG-IP VE in AWS using the DO endpoint on the BIG-IQ device.
+In this example, we onboard a BIG-IP VE in AWS using the BIG-IP DO endpoint on the BIG-IQ device.
 This example uses both targetHost to specify the BIG-IP information, and bigIqSettings.

 See :ref:`do-bigiq-table` for information on the bigIqSettings parameters.
 These parameters are highlighted in the following declaration.